DDeimos/DeimosSpace/README.md

 All externals should be in the same folder as project.
 In CMake field CMAKE_INSTALL_PREFIX should be changed to the project path.
 In CMake building of any samples should be disabled.
+In PhysX solution set "Runtime Library" (in Code Generation) to "Multi-Threaded DLL" for all projects.